 Rex offers exclusive car rental services in Cuba.
 Their guidelines promise to provide high-standard transportation whether you are traveling for business or leisure.
 Rex has offices in nine of the main tourist cities in the country, but its largest fleet is available in Havana.
 They offer iconic models such as Mercedes Benz B180, Mercedes Benz C200, Mercedes Benz E200, Hyundai Sonata, and Renault Talisman.

 Via Rent A Car

 Via Rent A Car is a subdivision of TransGaviota, a major tourist company in Cuba associated with the Cuban military.
-Their offices are spread all over the country, especially near other TransGaviota facilities.
+Their offices are spread throughout the country, especially near other TransGaviota facilities.
 Their top service is Flexi, Fly, and Drive, offering tourists the possibility to design their vacation without a fixed itinerary.

 If you are traveling to Cuba from the US, you should avoid renting a car from Via Rent A Car since Gaviota is one of the companies banned by the US Government.

 There are two options when it comes to car rental in Cuba: online, and in-person.